This post is also available in: 繁體中文 (Chinese (Traditional)) 简体中文 (Chinese (Simplified))

 Hong Kong Secretary’s Confirmation Letter / Certificate of Incumbency / Company Particulars Search Report

 A Secretary’s Confirmation Letter is a document prepared and signed by a company secretary (or appointed corporate service provider) to confirm the company’s key particulars.
-Unlike the Company Particulars Search Report, which is issued directly by the Hong Kong Companies Registry (CR), this letter is not a government-issued document.
-However, it is often accepted by banks, business partners, and international authorities as supporting evidence of a company’s corporate standing.
+It is often accepted by banks, business partners, and international authorities as supporting evidence of a company’s corporate standing.

 Key Features: